-- The checking of lights, tyres, exhaust and operation of brakes and steering
+- Checking lights, tyres, exhaust and operations of brakes and steering

-- Ensuring your engine is ‘tuned’ to run in peak condition
+- Ensuring your engine is ‘tuned’ to run in its peak condition

 - Checking hydraulic fluid and coolant levels

-- Checking over the cooling system, from the radiator to the pumps and hoses
+- Checking the cooling system (from radiators in your car to pumps and hoses)

 - Steering alignment

 Why should I have my car serviced?